romdalf/AaaS/doc/201/README.md

               value: foodmagpassword                    #|
             - name: PGDATA                              #|
               value: /var/lib/postgresql/data/pgdata    #|
-          volumeMounts:                                 #|> this will defined what PVC to call and where to mount it
+          volumeMounts:                                 #|> This will define the appropriate PVC and its mount point.
             - name: foodmag-app-sql-pvc                 #|
               mountPath: /var/lib/postgresql/data       #|
-        - name: foodmag-app-cms
+        - name: foodmag-app-cms                         #|> Second container for the cms part.
           image: drupal:latest
           ports:
             - containerPort: 30080
               name: foodmag-app-cms
-          volumeMounts:
+          volumeMounts:                                 #|> This will define the appropriate PVC and its mount point.
+            - name: foodmag-app-cms-pvc                 #|  Note the subPath is a special construct to allow a single PVC to have multiple
+              mountPath: /var/www/html/modules          #|  mount points for the same container.
+              subPath: modules                          #|
             - name: foodmag-app-cms-pvc
-              mountPath: /var/www/html/modules
-              subPath: modules
-            - name: foodmag-app-cms-pv
               mountPath: /var/www/html/profiles
               subPath: profiles
-            - name: foodmag-app-cms-pv
+            - name: foodmag-app-cms-pvc
               mountPath: /var/www/html/themes
               subPath: themes
-  volumeClaimTemplates:
+  volumeClaimTemplates:                                 #|> The template is used to define the desired state of the persistent storage.
     - metadata:
         name: foodmag-app-sql-pvc
         labels:
           app: foodmag-app
           env: prod
       spec:
-        accessModes: ["ReadWriteOnce"]
-        storageClassName: "storageos-rep-1"
+        accessModes: ["ReadWriteOnce"]                  #|> AccessMode is a very important topics.
+It will be covered later in this section.
+        storageClassName: "storageos-rep-1"             #|> This will define the appropriate storageClass with features like replica, encryption, ...
         resources:
           requests:
-            storage: 5Gi
+            storage: 5Gi                                #|> This will define the provisioned disk size of the volume.
     - metadata:
         name: foodmag-app-cms-pvc
         labels: